mlund/faunus/docs/_docs/install.md

 We recommend to use an IDE or text editor that respect the provided `.clang-format` which will ease merging changes into the codebase, see below.
-For Visual Studio Code (VSC) users, it is very easy to setup a development environment using Docker and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers):
+For Visual Studio Code (VSC) users, it is easy to setup a development environment using Docker and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers):

 ~~~ bash